NeuroJSON/bjdata/Binary_JData_Specification.md

 #### Extension Data Endianness

-All multi-byte numeric values in extension payloads are stored in **Little-Endian** order, consistent with the rest of the BJData specification, with the exception of UUID which follows RFC 4122 (network byte order / Big-Endian).
+All multi-byte numeric values in extension payloads are stored in **Little-Endian** order, consistent with the rest of the BJData specification, except for UUID values, which follow RFC 4122 (network byte order / Big-Endian).

 Recommended File Specifiers
 ------------------------------

-For Binary JData files, the recommended file suffix is **`".bjd"`**.
+For Binary JData files, the recommended file suffix is **`.bjd`**.
-The MIME type for a Binary JData document is **`"application/jdata-binary"`**
+The MIME type for a Binary JData document is **`application/jdata-binary`**.

 Acknowledgement
 ------------------------------